Geofencing for Small Businesses

 I’m sure you’re familiar with the business term, “You’ve got to spend money to make money.”
 Well, it’s true.

-If you need a cost-effective solution for building a mobile app, contact the BuildFire custom development team and we’ll take care of you.
+If you need a cost-effective solution for building a mobile app, contact the Buildfire custom development team and we’ll take care of you.
 I know that I’m obviously biased, but this will definitely help you out.

 Don’t think that your company being available on a mobile app is important for your customers?
 Think again.
 95% of consumers use their mobile devices to search for local businesses.